Most of us do not get restful sleep these days. Why does this happen? Gosh let me think.

 Start by focusing on whatever might be holding your attention.
 It might be something that excites you, something that stresses you, something you know you need to do in the morning or whatever else is on your mind.

 Once you have a good picture, write down your thoughts on paper.
-Then fold the paper and put it away, either in a little box, in a drawer or anywhere else you can keep something safe.
+Then fold the paper and put it away, either in a little

 You can pick the note back up again in the morning.
 For now, your worries are being kept safe while you sleep.